swcarpentry/shell-novice/_episodes/02-filedir.md

 since there are multiple possibilities;
 pressing <kbd>Tab</kbd> twice brings up a list of all the files.

-If Phillipa adds <kbd>G</kbd> and presses <kbd>Tab</kbd> again, the shell will append 'goo' since all files that start with 'g' share the first three characters 'goo'.
+If Phillipa adds <kbd>s</kbd> and presses <kbd>Tab</kbd> again, the shell will list all the matches:

 ~~~
-$ ls lpi-data/goo
+$ ls population/s
 ~~~
 {: .language-bash}

-To see all of those files, she can press <kbd>Tab</kbd> twice more.
+To see all of those files, she can press <kbd>Tab</kbd> once more.
 ~~~
-ls lpi-data/goo
+ls population/s
-goodiff.sh   goostats.sh
+shark.txt   six-species.csv
 ~~~
 {: .language-bash}